-\paragraph{Distinctiveness and referent frequency} In our empirically elicited priors, items differ the proportion of people who have done the action before (the \emph{mixture parameter} of the mixture model; Figure \ref{fig:habituals-prior-figure}A x-axis).
-This mixture parameter is a major contributor to the mean of the prevalence prior distribution, and thus relates to the \emph{cue validity} of a particular feature for a particular individual (see Appendix A for a derivation of the relationship between the prevalence prior and cue validity).
-Thus, we take this parameter as an index of the \emph{distinctiveness} of the action, analogous to \emph{cue validity} in the case study of generic language.
-We construct a regression model that treats endorsement as a linear combination of frequency and distinctiveness information.
-We use participants' responses to the question about the mixture parameter \(\phi\) (i.e., the proportion of people who have done the action before) as well as frequency given to participants to predict habitual endorsement.
+In our empirically elicited priors, items differ in the proportion of people who have done the action before (the \emph{mixture parameter} of the mixture model; Figure \ref{fig:habituals-prior-figure}A x-axis).
+This mixture parameter is a major contributor to the mean of the prevalence prior distribution, and thus relates to the \emph{cue validity} of a particular feature for a particular individual (Appendix A).
+Thus, we take this parameter as an index of the \emph{distinctiveness} of the action, analogous to \emph{cue validity} in the case of generic language.
+We construct a regression model that treats endorsement as a linear combination of the frequency given to participants and participants' responses to the question about the mixture parameter \(\phi\) (i.e., the proportion of people who have done the action before) as an index of distinctiveness.

 This model is able to explain more of the variance in endorsements (\(r^2(93) = 0.583\); MSE=\(0.022\)).
 It can differentiate events done with the same frequency (e.g., \emph{writing poems} vs. \emph{novels}, 3 times in the past 5 years) by increasing endorsement of the more rare action (\emph{novels}).
 Still, this model fails to capture fine-grained differences in endorsement.
 For example, going to the movies is a relatively nondistinctive action (many people do it) and going three times in a year is not very frequent, and yet people still strongly endorse the habitual (mean endorsement and 95\% CI: \(0.81 [0.69, 0.89]\)), while this regression model predicts quite lower judgments (\(0.41 [0.41, 0.43]\)).
 On the other hand, playing the banjo three times in the past two years is not strong evidence for the habitual, according to participants (\(0.45 [0.33, 0.59]\)).
-Nevertheless, because playing the banjo is a distinct skill, the regression model wants to endorse the habitual strongly in this case (\(0.75 [0.75, 0.76]\)).
+Nevertheless, because playing the banjo is a distinctive action, the regression model wants to endorse the habitual strongly in this case (\(0.75 [0.75, 0.76]\)).